yanik-porto/B31XI-SI-Clustering/README.md

 * Scipy - `sudo apt-get install python-scipy`
 * Matplotlib - `sudo apt-get install python-matplotlib`
 * Mpld3 - `sudo pip install mpld3`
-* Plotly - `sudo pip install plotly`
 * Scikit-learn - `sudo apt-get install python-sklearn`
+* Scikit-fuzzy - `sudo pip install -U scikit-fuzzy`
+* Scikit-image - `sudo apt-get install python-skimage`

 We strongly recommend to use a Linux environment to perform this practise.

-## Features extraction
+## Clustering

 Synthetic data will be generated.
-An implementation of Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA) will be implemented.
-A comparison with the scikit-learn implementation can be performed.

-### Principal components analysis (PCA)
+K-means as well as Fuzzy C-means will be used in order to cluster these data and understand the main differences between these two algorithms.
+These algorithms are then used to segment vessels in retina images.

+### K-means

-Insights about PCA can be found in this nice article [here](https://hal-univ-bourgogne.archives-ouvertes.fr/hal-00903901/document) by D. Sidibe.
+Insights about K-means can be found [here](http://en.wikipedia.org/wiki/K-means_clustering).

-### Linear discriminant analysis (LDA)
+### Fuzzy C-means

-Insights about LDA can be found in this article [here](http://faculty.ist.psu.edu/jessieli/Publications/ecmlpkdd11_qgu.pdf).
+Insights about K-means can be found [here](http://en.wikipedia.org/wiki/Fuzzy_clustering).

 ## To perform the practise